 This is similar to self-care, with a similarly trite analogy: When your battery is dead, you need to connect with a live battery to recharge.
 Who is your live battery?
 Who can you connect with when you are in the trenches?
 Who will understand and support you?
 An online or in person friend who’s been where you’re at, a therapist, your spouse, or all three.
 Find this someone, and let them know that you are struggling and will need to lean on them to help you through.

 Our mantra here at Creating a Family is knowledge is power!
-The more you learn about the forces that shaped your child and you, the better able you are to cope and to raise this child.
+The more you learn about the forces that shaped your child/foster child and you, the better able you are to cope and to raise this child.
 Read or listen to interviews about the impact of trauma on a child here and here.
 Learn about how alcohol and drug exposure during pregnancy can leave their mark here and here.
 Learn how your own temperament and personality and attachment style influences how you respond to this child.

 Cultivate empathy for yourself and your child.
 When you are in the thick of it, it’s hard to do, but after she is asleep (and looking angelic), list in your head the things that happened to her that brought her to this place.
 Focus on the fact that your child is not purposely trying to drive you crazy and make you feel like a failure.
 And while you are thinking, direct some thoughts inward.
 What issues from your past are you bringing to this interaction?
 Do you hate conflict because of the family you came from?
 Do you need a lot of order in your life to feel secure?
 Does your love language conflict with this child’s.
 For example, do you crave physical affection, but this child expresses love through being helpful.

 Never underestimate the power of having fun as a person and family to help you through the dark times.
-As Allison Douglas, Family Advocate with the Harmony Center, said in a Creating a Family Radio show (Parenting Toolkit for Harder to Parent Kids): “The more difficult your child, the more fun you should be having with them.”
+As Allison Douglas, Family Advocate with the Harmony Center, said in a Creating a Family Radio show (Parenting Toolkit for Harder to Parent Kids): “The more difficult the child, the more fun you should be having with them.”
 Find one thing that you and your child both enjoy and make a point of doing it frequently.
 Once you find one thing, look for something else.
 It should be simple and cheap: bike riding, playing catch, watching Sponge Bob, reading books out loud, or baking cookies.

 There you have it—5 tips that can help you when parenting a child with difficult behaviors.
 These are not one and done tips that you can do once and check off of a list.
 They are lifestyle changes that you need to make to help your child and help yourself.